-Greg Mills PhD is director of the Johannesburg-based Brenthurst Foundation.
+Dr Greg Mills is director of the Johannesburg-based Brenthurst Foundation.

-Educated at the Universities of Cape Town (BA and BA Hons) and Lancaster (MA and PhD), from 1990-1994 he taught at the Universities of the Western Cape and Cape Town.
-From 1994-1996 he was the Director of Studies at the SA Institute of International Affairs, and from 1996-2005 the SAIIA National Director.
+Educated at the Universities of Cape Town (BA and BA Hons) and Lancaster (MA and PhD), he taught at the Universities of the Western Cape and Cape Town from 1990-1994.
+Between 1994 and 1996 he was the Director of Studies at the SA Institute of International Affairs, and from 1996-2005 its National Director.

 Based on his peace-building experiences, in 2011 he jointly edited, with General Sir David Richards, ‘Victory Among People: Lessons from Countering Insurgencies and Stabilising Fragile States’ (2011: Royal United Services Institute), and in 2013 published ‘Somalia-- Fixing Africa’s Most Failed State’ (Tafelberg) with Peter Pham and David Kilcullen.

 In 2009 he was a visiting fellow at the Centre for African Studies at Cambridge University.
 In 2013 he was appointed to the African Development Bank’s High-Level Panel on Fragile States.
 In 2014 he was a visiting senior fellow at the S Rajaratnam School of International Studies in Singapore.
 He also serves on the visiting faculty of Nato’s Higher Defence College, the Royal College of Defence Studies in London, and the SA National Defence College.